AI Candidate Scoring Explained: How Match Scores Actually Work

 What to Look for in an ATS Scoring Engine

-If you are evaluating ATS platforms, here are the scoring features that actually matter for agency recruiters:
+If you're evaluating ATS platforms, here are the scoring features that actually matter for agency recruiters — ranked by impact on your placement workflow.

-Configurable weights.
+3. Configurable weights.
 Different roles prioritize different factors.
+A senior engineering search weighs technical depth differently than an SDR role.
 A scoring engine that weights everything equally is not useful for the range of roles a typical agency fills.
+You should be able to adjust weights per role or per role template.

-Evidence linking.
+4. Evidence linking.
 The best scoring systems show you which specific parts of the candidate's profile matched which requirements.
-This is the difference between "82% match" and "82% match — here is exactly why."
+This is the difference between "82% match" and "82% match — here are the three CV passages that drove the technical skills score."
+Evidence linking also makes it easier to fact-check scores against the underlying CV.

-Speed at scale.
-Scoring should happen in real time.
-If your ATS takes minutes to score candidates, it is not using efficient technology.
-KineticRecruiter scores your entire candidate database against a new role in under 60 seconds.
+5. Speed at scale.
+Scoring should happen in real time or near-real time.
+If your ATS takes minutes to score a new candidate or hours to re-score your database against a new role, the underlying technology is inefficient.
+Modern semantic engines should score your entire candidate database against a new role in under 60 seconds.

 The Danger of Black-Box Scoring